Chinazablossom/Currency_Converter/README.md

 # Currency_Converter
+### KodeCamp

 ## Overview
 The Currency Converter app is a simple Android application that allows users to convert currency from one denomination to another.

 # Features
-- Currency conversion between various currencies including USD, GBP, EUR, and Bitcoin.
+- Currency conversion between various currencies including Nigerian naira, USD, GBP, EUR, and Bitcoin.
 - User-friendly interface with radio buttons for currency selection.
 - Option to round up the converted amount.